Hailey Baldwin Changes Last Name To Bieber On Instagram

 As those who have been following Justin and Hailey know, the two officially tied the knot during a secret wedding ceremony two months ago in September.
 The duo had a brief engagement as the 24-year-old singer proposed to Baldwin on July 7 during a trip to the Bahamas together.

-Justin also made the martial status of their relationship Instagram-official by sharing a photo of himself and Hailey holding hands with smiles on their faces with his 102 million followers.
+Justin also made the marital status of their relationship Instagram-official by sharing a photo of himself and Hailey holding hands with smiles on their faces with his 102 million followers.

 “My wife is awesome,” he penned in the caption of the photo.